Stretch the time between trips to the grocery store and save yourself money using these practical tips from Auckland Council and Love Food Hate Waste.

 Plan your meals in advance.
 Look in the pantry and take note of what you already have.
 Ask your family what meals they might want and build your shopping list around that cooking instead of working that out when you’re already in the store.

-Here are some simple tips for meal planning to get you started.
+To get you started, here are some simple tips for meal planning.

 Consider what to buy if the supermarket is out of an item.
 For example, instead of flour or bread, think about pizza bases, tortillas, or wraps.
 They last for ages and work great for leftovers that might not make a meal on their own.

 Keep your potatoes and onions out of the plastic bags and away from each other to help them last longer.
-Avoid storing them in a damp place like under the sink – they last best in a cool, dark and dry place, like the bottom of the pantry.
+Avoid storing them in a damp place like under the sink – they last best in a cool, dark and dry place.
 Bananas should also be kept away from other fruits because they give off ethylene gas which ripens the fruit around them.